franko-c/Unknown/README.md

 - Let people add posts to the feed
 - Light/Dark mode toggle button

-Some of my personal stretch goals for this project were touched on in the Build a Mobile App section of the last module but I did not find myself settling well into the solo project.
-Despite thoroughly enjoying the section itself, and connecting with the instructor, I could not wrap my head around Firebase well enough to the point where I can boot a project file up and get it all up and running myself, so I was peeking a lot, after failing to get things working reading the docs, and I wasn't happy.
+Some of my personal stretch goals for this project were touched on in the Build a Mobile App section of the last module, which I thouroughly enjoyed.
+Rashid is great and I connected well with his style of instruction, I would like to go back and watch that chapter again and implement some features into this project.

 Connect with me on Discord: dar1en